 It is a common mistake to put too much algaecide in a pool.
-When pool owners see that green, yellow, or brown slime infesting their pristine pool water, they often panic.
-This results in over-application of algaecide.
-Sometimes the amount needed is miscalculated and added.
-Either way, the result is the same.
+Sometimes the amount needed is miscalculated and at other times it is added at the wrong time.

-Too much algaecide in a pool results in water that is full of tiny foaming bubbles which can damage the filtration system.
+Too much algaecide results in water that is full of tiny foaming algaecide bubbles in the pool which can damage the filtration system.
 Too much algaecide can also cause eye and skin irritation.
 It is recommended to stay out of the water until the algaecide concentration dissipates.

-Although adding lots of algaecide is a common and understandable reaction to the growth of algae in the pool, it is an avoidable mistake.
-Algaecide is not meant for routine treatment, and is in-fact, not the best or most efficient way to remove an algae bloom.
+Although adding lots of pool algaecide is a common and understandable reaction to the growth of algae in the pool, it is a mistake.

-When it comes to algaecide, more is not better.
-Too much algaecide in the pool saturates the water, making it overall less effective.
-Which is the opposite effect to that which the pool owner is hoping to achieve.
+When it comes to adding algaecide, more is not better.
+Adding too much algaecide to your pool saturates the water, making it overall less effective.
+Which is the opposite effect to that which the swimming pool owner is hoping to achieve.

-- Allow the algaecide to dissipate which should only take a 2-3 days
+- Allow the algaecide to dissipate which should only take 2-3 days

-- Replace some of the water and start over
+- Replace some of the pool water and start over

-Too much algaecide is very irritating to skin and eyes.
+Too much algaecide can cause eye and skin irritation.
 It is important to not allow sensitive users to swim in the water until this situation is remedied.

-The easiest way to remedy the situation is to keep up on regular chlorine treatments, and let the algaecide naturally dissipate through the pool filtration system.
-Be aware that if the situation has caused excessive amounts of small bubbles, this may damage the filtration system.
+The easiest way to remedy the situation of excess algaecide is to keep up on regular chlorine treatments to keep the chlorine level up and let the algaecide naturally dissipate through the pool filtration system.
+Be aware that if the situation has caused excessive amounts of small bubbles causing foamy pool water, this may damage the filtration system.

 How long does it take for algaecide to dissipate?
-Allowing the algaecide to naturally dissipate will normally take 2 to 3 days but could take over a week.
+Allowing the algaecide to naturally dissipate will normally take 2 to 3 days for it to break down but could take over a week.

 For many pool owners, this is not an acceptable option, especially since this situation tends to occur during peak pool-use season.
 To speed this up you should regularly use a net to skim off as much of any foam that may be floating on the pool surface.